Undergraduate Open HouseOctober 23, 2016Ready to develop creative and critical thinking skills?Register Now!

-The New School for Public Engagement awards credit for college-level learning comparable to the content of courses currently offered for credit at The New School: For liberal arts subjects such as literature, philosophy, religion, history, sociology, anthropology, political science, creative writing, and foreign languages; and for professional and studio/performance experience (not liberal arts) such as fine arts, music, theater, dance, film production, photography, journalism, computer science, counseling, and business.
+The Bachelor’s Program for Adults and Transfer Students awards credit for college-level learning comparable to the content of courses currently offered for credit at The New School: for liberal arts subjects such as literature, philosophy, religion, counseling, history, sociology, anthropology, political science, creative writing, and foreign languages and for professional and studio/performance experience in (non–liberal arts) areas such as fine arts, music, theater, dance, film production, photography, journalism, computer science, and business.

-If you are considering applying for credit for prior learning, discuss the options with your faculty advisor first to coordinate your prior learning credits with your BA or BS program at NSPE.
-The School of Undergraduate Studies will then review your transcripts in order to assess the maximum number of credits that you could receive through a prior learning assessment.
-Keep in mind that any credits earned through portfolio evaluation will be assigned as “liberal arts” and “non–liberal arts” credits according to the credit distribution requirements of your degree program (BA or BS).
+If you are considering applying for credit for prior learning toward a BA, BS, BFA, or AAS at The New School, discuss the options with your faculty advisor first.
+The Bachelor’s Program for Adults and Transfer Students will then review your transcripts in order to determine the maximum number of credits that you can receive through a prior learning assessment.
+Keep in mind that any credits earned through portfolio evaluation will be assigned as “liberal arts” and “non–liberal arts” credits according to the type of material presented in the portfolio.

 The first step is to take the Workshop on Credit for Prior Learning.
 This one-credit workshop is offered every fall and spring semester.
-The workshop is open to students who have significant prior experience in appropriate subject areas, are in good academic standing, and have transferred 60 or more credits into the NSPE undergraduate program or else have earned at least 12 credits as a matriculated student at The New School for Public Engagement.
-Permission from the Prior Learning Coordinator is required to register for the workshop.
+The workshop is open to students who have significant prior experience in appropriate subject areas, are in good academic standing, and have transferred 60 or more credits into the Bachelor’s Program for Adults and Transfer Students or have earned at least 12 credits as matriculated students at The New School.
+You must have permission from the Prior Learning coordinator to register for the workshop.

-In the workshop, you’ll learn how to compile the required portfolio, which consists of a narrative essay describing your previous experience in the context of your academic and professional goals; a learning assessment for each prior learning area, including the title as it will appear on the transcript, the number of credits you are requesting (from 1 to a maximum of 6 for each area of study), a description of the setting of your prior learning, your role and responsibilities, summary of skills and knowledge you acquired, and relevance of the experience; and appropriate documentation to substantiate and verify the learning for which credit is requested.
-By the end of the workshop, you should have a draft portfolio on which you can continue to work after the end of the workshop.
-Successful completion of the workshop and award of the credit is determined by your attendance and progress in compiling a portfolio.
+In the workshop, you’ll learn how to compile the required portfolio, which consists of a narrative essay describing your previous experience in the context of your academic and professional goals; a learning assessment for each prior learning area, including the title as it will appear on the transcript; the number of credits you are requesting (from 1 to a maximum of 6 for each area of study); a description of the setting of your prior learning and of your role and responsibilities; self-reflective writing on the skills and knowledge you acquired; and appropriate documentation to substantiate and verify the learning for which credit is requested.
+By the end of the workshop, you will understand the genre of the portfolio and will have a draft portfolio on which you can continue to work after the end of the workshop.
+Successful completion of the workshop and award of the credit for the workshop are determined by your attendance and progress in compiling a portfolio.

-During the following fall or spring semester (or any subsequent semester), you submit your completed portfolio(s) to the Prior Learning Coordinator, who assigns each portfolio for evaluation to an instructor with expertise in the field for which credit is requested.
-In some cases, in addition to reviewing the portfolio, the evaluator may ask a student to take an oral examination or demonstrate understanding of the portfolio contents in some other way.
-The evaluator assesses the quality of learning and recommends the number of credits to be awarded (which could be fewer than you requested).
+During the following fall or spring semester (or any subsequent semester), you submit your completed portfolio(s) to the Prior Learning coordinator, who assigns each portfolio for evaluation to a New School faculty member with expertise in the field for which credit is requested.
+In some cases, in addition to reviewing the portfolio, the evaluator may ask a student to demonstrate understanding of the portfolio contents in some other way.
+The evaluator assesses the quality of learning and recommends the number of credits to be awarded (which could be fewer than the number requested).
 Credit is entered on the transcript at the end of the semester during which the portfolio is assessed.
 The entry includes the title of the learning area and the number of credits.
 No letter grades are awarded for prior learning.

 Every person’s experience is distinct, and the portfolio process allows you to package your specific set of skills.
-Submitted portfolios range from business management to ballet technique.
-Some recent examples are listed below, but the list is merely representative of the possibilities.
+Subjects of submitted portfolios range from business management to ballet technique.
+Recent examples are listed below, but the list is merely representative of the possibilities.

-Tuition for the Prior Learning Workshop is charged at the regular tuition rate for 1 credit.
-For the semester in which you submit your portfolio(s) for evaluation, you register for the number of portfolios you are submitting and are charged a flat assessment fee of $600 for each portfolio (regardless of the total number of credits you seek).
+Tuition for the Prior Learning Workshop is charged at the regular tuition rate for one credit.
+In the semester in which you submit your portfolio(s) for evaluation, you register for the number of portfolios you are submitting and are charged a flat assessment fee of $600 for each portfolio (regardless of the total number of credits you seek).

-The New School prefers the portfolio process for assessing prior learning because a portfolio can be developed based on each student’s personal experiences.
-We rarely award credits for examinations, such as those offered by the College Board (CLEP).
-The main exception to this policy is that students with ability in a foreign language can receive up to 16 prior-learning credits by passing an examination offered by New York University.
-Visit the NYU Proficiency webpage for a list of languages tested, fees, and examination schedules, and to download an application form for Credit for Prior Learning for Knowledge of Foreign Language.
-Before taking any prior-learning examination, you must obtain prior approval from the Prior Learning Coordinator at The New School for Public Engagement.
+The New School prefers the portfolio process for assessing prior learning because a portfolio can be developed on the basis of the student’s personal experiences.
+We do, however, award credits through testing for knowledge of foreign languages.
+Students with ability in a foreign language can receive up to 16 prior-learning credits by passing an examination offered by New York University.
+Visit the NYU Proficiency webpage for a list of languages tested and fees.
+Before taking an NYU language test, you must obtain approval from the Prior Learning coordinator at The New School.

-If you are currently enrolled in the School of Undergraduate Studies, call 212.229.5119 for more information about earning credit by foreign language testing.
-If you are prospective student, speak to an admission counselor.
+If you are currently enrolled in the Bachelor’s Program for Adults and Transfer Students, call 212.229.5119 for more information about earning credit through foreign language testing.
+If you are a prospective student, speak to an admission counselor.